-This course is designed to give the student an enriching and diverse instrumental music education.
-This class provides a number of performance opportunities for the student in a variety of settings.
-The daily objective of the course is to foster and promote musical growth through the playing of an instrument by the student.
-As a member of the instrumental music program, group effort and cooperation is necessary to a successful program.
+The courses I teach are designed to give the students an enriching and diverse instrumental music education.
+These classes provide a number of performance opportunities for the student in a variety of settings.
+The daily objective is to foster and promote musical growth through the playing of an instrument by the student.
+As a member of the instrumental music program, group effort and cooperation are necessary to a successful program.

 In an IB instrumental music class:

 - students will engage in discussions about music concepts, techniques, theory, and music history.

 - students will consider the role of music in local and global contexts.